-Being honored by the Rocky Mountain Immigration Advocacy Network (RMIAN) at its 13th Annual Immigrant Liberty Awards on May 3rd is APABA member Judge Cindy Dang.
+Being honored by the Rocky Mountain Immigration Advocacy Network (RMIAN) at its 13th Annual Immigrant Liberty Awards on May 3rd is APABA Past President Judge Cindy Dang.
 The event will include dinner, silent and live auction, and awards ceremony.
 Tickets can be purchased here.
 APABA Treasurer Harry Budisidharta will serve as the event's Master of Ceremonies.
 Congratulations, Judge Dang!

 APABA Board Member Judge Chelsea Malone shares her personal journey from South Korea to the Crow Reservation in Montana to the Denver County Court Bench in the February 2018 issue of the Colorado Lawyer.
 She also offers insight about her judicial application process.
 Judge Malone is the first Asian woman and the first Korean-American selected as judge in any county court or state district court in Colorado.
 Read Judge Malone's essay here.